apigee/apijam/Labs/Appendix/API Development - Composite APIs/README.md

 ![image alt text](./media/image_4.png)

 6. Modify the policy to reflect a request with the appropriate query parameters for the Google Geolocation API.
+Also replace `YOUR_KEY_GOES_HERE` with your Google Map's API key.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>